mattswedin/Watering-Man/README.md

 In Watering Man, users will be able to:

-Compete in timed challenges
+Compete in timed challenges,
-Jump, Run, and Shoot liquids
+Jump, Run, and Shoot liquids,
-Fight flower demons
+Fight flower demons,
-Fight a boss
+Fight a boss,